From discrete-time policies to continuous-time diffusion samplers: Asymptotic equivalences and faster training: Dynamic measure transport in discrete and continuous time

 We sometimes write $\overrightarrow{\pi}_{n}(\cdot\mid x)$ for $\overrightarrow{\pi}_n(\cdot\mid(x,t_n))$ for convenience.
 We relegate formal definitions to \Cref{sec:mdp}; in short, the states are pairs of space and time coordinates $(x,t_n)$ (together with abstract initial and terminal states), actions represent steps from $\widehat{X}_n$ to $\widehat{X}_{n+1}$ (taking action $a$ leads to state $(a,t_{n+1})$), and the reward for terminating from a state $(x,t_N)$ is set to $-\gE(x)$.
 The learning problem is to find $\overrightarrow{\pi}$ whose induced distribution over $\widehat{X}_N$ is the Boltzmann distribution of the reward.

 This learning problem differs from that of standard reinforcement learning, where one wishes to \emph{maximize} the expected reward with respect to a policy in the MDP.
 However, it is close to the setting of maximum-entropy reinforcement learning \citep[MaxEnt RL;][]{ziebart2010maxent}, in which the objective includes the policy entropy as a regularization term.
 With such regularization, the optimal policy samples the Boltzmann distribution of the negative reward, which is the target distribution in our setting.
 This observation is the basis for the connection between control (policy optimization) and inference (sampling) \citep{levine2018reinforcement}.
-(See \citet{eysenbach2022maximum} for the connection to KL-constrained or adversarial policy optimization, \citet{zhang2021path,domingoenrich2025adjoint} for the related derivation of sampling via stochastic control with a diffusion policy, and \citet{tiapkin2023generative,deleu2024discrete} for the connections between MaxEnt RL and off-policy objectives for training samplers of discrete sequentially constructed objects.)
+(See \citet{eysenbach2022maximum} for the connection to KL-constrained or adversarial policy optimization, \citet{zhang2021path,domingoenrich2025adjoint} for the related derivation of sampling via stochastic control with a diffusion policy, and \citet{tiapkin2023generative,deleu2024discrete} for the connections between MaxEnt RL and off-policy objectives for training samplers of discrete sequentially constructed objects.
+In short, the time-local detailed balance objective \eqref{eq:db_loss} minimizes the error in a soft Bellman equation, while trajectory-level objectives \eqref{eq:squared_divergences} minimize a path consistency objective \citep{nachum2017bridging}.)